SpatialKey/skdm/README.md

 ## Conflicts
 Here are a couple of conflicts to remember when setting up your Config XML file.
-- When both Cluster Domain URL and the Organization Name are defined, Cluster Domain URL will be used.
-This is why it was suggested that one or the other should be commented out.
+- When both Cluster Domain URL and the Organization Name are defined, Cluster Domain URL will be used and no cluster domain lookup will be performed.
+You still need to define the Organization Name in order to sucessfully authenticate.
 - When both Keys and username/password are provided for authentication, they keys will be used.
 This is why it was suggested that one of the other should be commented out.

 When creating exceptions to the main file’s organizationName, clusterDomainUrl, apiKey/userId, or username/password within a specific action, keep the above conflicts in mind.
 As an example, if you define the clusterDomainUrl in the main body of the Config XML file and you enter the organizationName in the action as a exception, the clusterDomainUrl will still be used because it wins the conflict.
 In order to completely override to originally defined clusterDomainURL in this case, you will have to define the organizationName and enter a blank clusterDomainURL in the action.